Poongodi-Ramadoss/Rock-Paper-Scissor/readme.md

 # Rock, Paper, Scissors Game

-This project is a simple command-line implementation of the classic game "Rock, Paper, Scissors."
+This project is a simple implementation of the classic game "Rock, Paper, Scissors."
 The game allows a human player to compete against a computer player over a specified number of rounds.

 ## Game Rules